Hepatitis A: Introduction

 The most effective treatment plan for hepatitis A uses a multifaceted approach.
 Treatment plans are individualized to best fit the patient's age, medical history, and type and stage of the disease.
 The goal of treatment is to stop or lessen damage to the liver and minimize and quickly treat any complications, such as such as liver failure.

-The first step in treatment is ...more treatments »
+The first step in ...more treatments »

 Hepatitis A: Misdiagnosis